 All of these endeavors have something in common: they all require that we find variables that are meaningful in the context of the application.
 These variables might address specific tasks, such as finding effective predictors for a prediction model.
 Or the variables might address more general tasks, such as unguided exploration, seeking unexpected relationships among variables, relationships that might lead to novel approaches to solving the problem.

-That, then, is the motivation for this book.
+That, then, is the motivation for my two books that focus on data mining topics.
+I'll now discuss "Data Mining Algorithms in C++" which is published by the Apress division of Springer.
+Later on this page I'll move on to my latest book, "Extracting and Selecting Features for Data Mining: Algorithms in C++ and CUDA C".
 I have taken some of my most-used techniques, those that I have found to be especially valuable in the study of relationships among variables, and documented them with basic theoretical foundations and well commented C++ source code.
 Naturally, this collection is far from complete.
 Maybe Volume 2 will appear some day.
 But this volume should keep you busy for a while.

 Some readers may wonder why I have included a few techniques that are widely available in standard statistical packages, very old techniques such as maximum likelihood factor analysis and varimax rotation.
 In these cases, I included them because they are useful, and yet reliable source code for these techniques is difficult to obtain.
 There are times when it’s more convenient to have your own versions of old workhorses, integrated into your own personal or proprietary programs, than to be forced to coexist with canned packages that may not fetch data or present results in the way that you want.